 Citigroup Parent is a registered bank holding company and a financial holding company incorporated in Delaware.
-As a bank holding company, Citigroup Parent engages in no operating business activities.
 Its principal business activity is raising funds through the public issuance of securities, including debt and preferred stock, and the management of its outstanding securities, including periodic repurchases.
 Citigroup Parent uses the funding provided by its securities issuances to make investments in its subsidiaries, lend to its subsidiaries, and maintain a portfolio of investment securities for liquidity purposes.

 Citigroup Parent's most significant assets are investments in subsidiaries.
 Citigroup Parent's most significant liabilities are long-term debt, and it has ceased issuing debt with contractual maturities of less than one year.
-As of December 31, 2018, Citigroup Parent had total assets of \$365.3 billion and total liabilities of \$169.1 billion.
+As of December 31, 2020, Citigroup Parent had total assets of \$386 billion and total liabilities of \$186 billion.